Language, Literacy and Numeracy (LLN) Support Policy

 - allow the student to participate but with reasonably adjusted assessments

-- do not allow the student to participate and offer a referral to external Govt LLL assistance programs
+- do not allow the student to participate and offer a referral to external Govt LLN assistance programs

 It is to be noted that High Risk Work licencing requires that persons can satisfactorily read and speak English without external assistance or interpretation.